Solitary Bee Monitoring Scheme

 The true value of these data are in the longer term trends that they will provide.
 If annual counts are carried out on the nesting areas into the future it will provide early warning signs of threats and will help track changes in wild pollinators over time.
 It will also help improve the accuracy of future conservation assessments of the species.
 It is the intention of the Data Centre that this is a longer term data stream to support solitary bee conservation in Ireland.
 In reality, we know very little about solitary bee nesting ecology in Ireland.
 An added bonus of this scheme is that it helps improve our knowledge on nesting requirements.

-- Example of the recording form on the online system: Solitary bee Monitoring Scheme – recording sheet
+- Recording form: Solitary bee Monitoring Scheme – recording sheet

 - 2017 newsletter: Solitary bee monitoring_Newsletter 2017